emad-elsaid/gitmq/README.md

-# GitMQ : Git Message Queue
+# GitMQueue : Git Message Queue

 Hey, Good idea bad pitch, lets use Git as a messaging queue! lets use github to synchronize a cluster of them together.